bshack/white-label-router/README.md

 ```

-instantiate the router
+instantiate your router

 ```
 const myRoute = new MyRoute();
 ```

-initialize the router
+initialize your router

 ```
 myRoute.initialize();